Image-X-Institute/TopasOpt/examples/PhaseSpaceOptimisation/README.md

 ![](../../docsrc/_resources/phaseSpaceOpt/compare.png)

-- although our optimisation didn't recover the exact parameters, the parameters it did select give a very good match to the ground truth
+- although our optimization didn't recover the exact parameters, the parameters it did select give a very good match to the ground truth
-- The Bayesian solution looks substantially better than the NM solution.
+- The Bayesian solution looks substantially better than the NM solution, as we would expect based on how closely the parameters match the ground truth.
 - We are in the realm where the noise in the data probably prevents us from finding a better match.
 If we really wanted to get a better estimate of these parameters, we probably have to run  a lot more particles.